llvllj/iac-cd-remotely-monitor-the-vitals/README.md

 ### Define Main Configuration

+In the main.tf file, define the main configuration that calls the individual modules and sets up the necessary resources.
+It includes:

+Calling the VPC module and passing necessary variables.
+Calling the Subnet module and passing necessary variables.
+Calling the S3 module and passing necessary variables.
+Calling the EC2 module and passing necessary variables.
+Calling the RDS module and passing necessary variables.
+Defining additional resources like security groups.

 ### Define Variables
 In the variables.tf file, define the variables used in your Terraform configuration.
 Variables allow you to provide inputs at runtime, making your code more flexible.
 Define variables for VPC CIDR block, subnet CIDR block, availability zone, bucket name, instance count, AMI, instance type, database identifier, allocated storage, database engine, instance class, username, and password.